-ICAO invites emissions unit programmes4 to apply for the 2022 cycle of assessment by the TAB, which will involve collecting information from each programme through this programme application form and supplementary materials and requested evidence.

-Through this assessment, the TAB will develop recommendations on the list of eligible emissions unit programmes (and potentially project types) for use under the CORSIA, which will then be considered by the ICAO Council.
+The assessment process involves collecting information from each programme through this programme Reapplication form and supplementary materials and requested evidence.
+In undertaking this work, TAB may also ask programmes to provide specific examples or case studies illustrating how programme procedures or systems perform in practice.
+Through this assessment, the TAB will develop recommendations on the list of eligible emissions unit programmes (and potentially activity types and unit dates) for use under the CORSIA first phase, which will then be considered by the ICAO Council.

 This form is accompanied by, and refers to, Appendix A "Supplementary Information for Assessment of Emissions Unit Programmes", containing the EUC and Guidelines for Criteria Interpretation.
-These EUC and Guidelines are provided to inform programmes' completion of this application form, in which they are cross-referenced by paragraph number.
+These EUC and Guidelines are protection/CORSIA/Pages/TAB2019.aspx